A Vision-Based Shared-Control Teleoperation Scheme for Controlling the Robotic Arm of a Four-Legged Robot: Introduction

 \section{Introduction}

-Recent advances in legged locomotion and mobile manipulation have significantly expanded robotic capabilities in different applications, including challenging environments.
+Recent advances in legged locomotion and mobile manipulation have significantly expanded the capabilities of robots in various applications, including those in challenging environments.
 In such scenarios, robotic systems can be employed to perform telemanipulation where direct human presence is not feasible, being employed in tasks ranging from maintenance of industrial systems~\cite{galin2019automation, Hutter2017Anymal} to search and rescue response in remote, hazardous environments~\cite{kawatsuma2012emergency, Li_Hou_Bu_Qu_2023}.
 The integration of robotic arms has expanded the applicability of quadruped robots in areas such as disaster response~\cite{Krotkov2017DRC}.
-This progress allows robots to move around and interact with the world in useful and practical ways to both navigate and physically interact within human-centric, high-risk environments~\cite{advancing_teleop_loco}.
+This progress enables robots to move around and interact with the world in useful and practical ways, both navigating and physically interacting within human-centric, high-risk environments~\cite{advancing_teleop_loco}.

 Human operators frequently manage the control of such robotic systems.
 Due to the complexity of these remote interactions and frameworks, a high level of training and expertise is required.
-Despite their sophistication, these robots often rely on classical input devices like joysticks or gamepads for teleoperation.
+Despite their sophistication, these robots often rely on classic input devices, such as joysticks or gamepads, for teleoperation.
 While familiar, these interfaces present steep learning curves and high cognitive loads, especially for non-experts controlling high-DoF manipulators on mobile platforms~\cite{towards_gamepad}.
 Managing a manipulator’s DoF motion is hard to use with joysticks~\cite{7281253}, often worsened by poor situational awareness from inadequate environmental perception~\cite{advancing_teleop_loco}.
 Operators often struggle to perceive 3D environments, plan collision-free trajectories, and execute fine motor commands under limited feedback, leading to reduced precision and fatigue~\cite{saponas2009enabling}.